Contents

 Comparison with As…As

 The “as…as” structure is used to show that two things, people, or places have equal qualities.
-You place an adjective or adverb between the two “as” words.
+This construction emphasizes similarity rather than difference.
+You place an adjective or adverb between the two “as” words to express this equality.
 Here are some examples:

 For negative comparisons, you use “not as…as” to indicate that the qualities are not equal.
 For example: